|Alma Mater:||Northern Iowa|

-Brian Jones is entering his ninth season as the head coach of the North Dakota men’s basketball program and has developed an upward trend of taking this squad to new heights.
+Brian Jones is entering his 10th season as the head coach of the North Dakota men’s basketball program and has been the driving force behind the team's successful transition to the Division I level.

-Last season, it was the program's first berth in the Big Sky Tournament title game after leading the squad to a second-place finish in the league standings with another 12-win campaign in conference play.
+In 2013-14, Jones guided the program to its first berth in the Big Sky Tournament title game after leading the squad to a second-place finish in the league standings with another 12-win campaign in conference play.

 Senior Troy Huff was once again a Lou Henson Mid-Major All-American and finished his career ranked third on UND's all-time scoring charts with 2,005 points.
 The All-Big Sky performer and his classmates reached postseason play for the fourth-consecutive season under Jones' guidance, earning an at-large berth in the CollegeInsider.com Postseason Tournament.